Woman taking an online alcohol assessment using her laptop computer and headphones.

 • Maladaptive and potentially destructive to one's self and relationships

-An alcohol assessment can also be used:
+An online alcohol assessment (sometimes called an alcohol evaluation) can also be used:

 • As a diagnostic tool to help counselors determine the best course of treatment.